colemanja91/chatgpt-roleplay/README.md

 **Now**

-* Add `last_polled_at` to insult sessions (or to cache)
-* Add scheduled job to check for / generate new insult
-  * Between every 3 - 6 minutes
-  * Something to end the session if not last active in a certain amount of time
 * Add ad-hoc job to generate a new insult
   * To be used on start and death
 * Add `voice_id` relation to `InsultSessionCharacter`